Swiss chalet

 There are also Octoberfest celebrations, Swiss National Day festivities, and a Blues, Brews and Food Truck Festival.
 The full events calendar is available here.

-The New Glarus Hotel is actually only a restaurant, but if you’re looking for a real hotel, the Chalet Landhaus hotel provides Swiss-inspired hospitality: A beautiful Swiss-style chalet, complete with flower boxes, and a cozy place to hang your hat.
+Honestly, if you come to New Glarus you don’t need to stay for more than a day, but if want to extend your stay, the Chalet Landhaus hotel provides Swiss-inspired hospitality: A beautiful Swiss-style chalet, complete with flower boxes, and a cozy place to hang your hat.

-There are many more hotel choices just a short drive away in Verona or Madison, but sadly they aren’t Swiss-themed.
+There are many more hotel choices just a short drive away in Verona or Madison, but of course they aren’t Swiss-themed.

 1. Wow, so great to have Switzerland so close-by!